Using Symbolism in Short Videos: Boost Engagement & Retention

 A lone bird soaring in a scene can evoke a sense of freedom or escape.

-It’s these little details that stick with people long after they’ve watched.
+These little details stick with people long after they’ve watched the show.

 Plus, symbolism makes your content universally relatable.